leandrolcampos/coursera-dsa/README.md

 $ gcc -pipe -O2 -std=c11 <filename> -lm
 ```

-**Disclaimer:** If you are enrolled in this specialization or in one of its courses, you must read this [Honor Code](https://www.coursera.org/about/terms/honorcode).
+**Disclaimer:** If you are enrolled in this specialization or in one of its courses, do not access the content of this repository.

 ## Course 1.
 Algorithmic Toolbox